Promotion of Sustainable Procurement

 To realize the Kewpie Group's Fundamental Policy for Sustainable Procurement, we have established the Kewpie Group's Supplier Guidelines for our valued suppliers (i.e., all suppliers including our business partners).
 With these guidelines, we aim to achieve sustainable procurement and shared prosperity with our suppliers by resolving issues in the supply chain based on mutual understanding.

-Policy and Activities for Procurement of Chicken Eggs
+Sustainable Procurement of Eggs

 Basic Policy